 “It’s too late to ask now.
 All our stuff’s moved to the new place in Glenbrook, the house in San Francisco finally sold, so Nevada is our new home.”
 He chuckled until he saw his wife giving him “the look,” which the middle-aged executive consultant could see out of his peripheral vision.

 “Phil,” Esther hissed, adding emphasis.

 “Sorry, Erin.
 I know you miss your friends, your school…”

 “Everything,” she moaned.
 Erin’s six and ten year old brothers Matt and Chad were asleep next to her.
 “Am I the only one who cares what this move will do to us?”

 “We’ve talked about all this.”
 Esther turned around in the front passenger seat to look at her daughter.
 “Your Dad’s right about what a mess things have become in the Bay Area.
 Look at this move as an adventure.
 I promise that in a year, it’ll be a lot better.

-I wrote this for the FFfAW Challenge for the Week of April 24, 2018 hosted by Priceless Joy.
-The idea is to use the image above to inspire the creation of a piece of flash fiction between 100 and 175 words long.
-My word count is 150.
+I wrote this for the 195th FFfAW Challenge hosted by Priceless Joy.
+The idea is to use the image above as the prompt for crafting a piece of flash fiction between 100 and 175 words long.
+My word count is 173.